 A Reality Check for the Space Industry

-The SpaceFund Reality (SFR) rating is designed to provide investors, customers, regulators, media, and the industry itself with a quick guide and assessment of players old and new in the various sub-sectors of the space industry – with a focus on those relevant to the human breakout into space.
-The SFR is structured to cut through the hype of PowerPoint and animations and get to the core questions that any outsider needs to answer – who is who, who is doing what, and what are the chances of their success – in other words: Are they real?
+The SpaceFund Reality (SFR) rating is designed to provide investors, customers, regulators, media, and the industry itself with a quick guide and assessment of players old and new in the various sub-sectors of the space industry.
+The SFR is structured to cut through the hype and get to the core information – who is who, who is doing what, and what are the chances of their success – in other words: Are they real?

 The SpaceFund Reality (SFR) rating is an effort to provide critical, intelligent, and non-biased information about the status of the growing space industry, and to make as much of this data available to the public as possible.
 The SFR rating is designed to be a general guide, and is not intended as a critique or endorsement of any one company.
 Rather, it is our hope that by providing this rating we can support the research and diligence of those who may invest in, partner with, or purchase products or services from these companies.
 We also hope the SFR rating will serve to promote the highest standards for space companies, helping them identify opportunities for improvement while simultaneously creating a strong market within which they can function.
 We also believe the SFR rating can become a way to identify gaps in the space supply chain, by detailing not only how many or how few entrants there are in specific sectors, but also the progress and viability of those companies.